dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

     Sets a trace point for the selected function.
-When you set a trace point for a function and then run and pause the application, the nesting levels of recursive calls and their subsequent output are printed to the debugger’s interaction pane.
-This allows you to see the values of the function’s arguments and the associated result values.
+When you set a trace point for a function and then run and pause the application, the nesting levels of recursive calls and their subsequent output are printed to the debugger's interaction pane.
+This allows you to see the values of the function's arguments and the associated result values.

 "Untrace"